jbloomlab/cookiecutter-pypackage/{{cookiecutter.project_slug}}/CONTRIBUTING.rst

 Tests and documentation
 +++++++++++++++++++++++
-You should document your code as described in the `Google style guide <https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html>`_.
+You should document your code clearly with docstrings for all functions / classes / methods.
 You may also want to write sphinx_ documentation / examples in docs_ for major new functionality, although this is not usually necessary for small changes.

 You should add tests.